 people_outline

-How to determine the surface energy of solids DataPhysics Instruments Logo
+Surface energy of solids explained DataPhysics Instruments Logo

 Figure 1: Liquids roll off easier from surfaces with low surface energy.